tensorflow/tensorflow/tensorflow/contrib/go/g3doc/session.md

 func (s *Session) FreeAllocMem()
 ```

-FreeAllocMem Method defined to be invoked by the Go garbage collector before
+FreeAllocMem method defined to be invoked by the Go garbage collector before
 release this instance releasing the C++ allocated memory.

 #### Run